uab-cgds-worthey/rosalution/backend/README.md

 # Rosalution Backend

-Rosalution's backend uses FastAPI as a Python REST endpoint framework to accept and proccess frontend and user requests.
+Rosalution's backend uses FastAPI as a Python REST endpoint framework to accept and process frontend and user requests.

 It is currently used to handle Rosalution's authentication system, interact with MongoDB for state management, and the web accessible Swagger API documentation.